 Yuki Nagato is a shy student at North High School and the president of its literature club.
 She also happens to be the only member of that club until she manages to recruit her protective friend Ryoko Asakura and her new friend Kyon.
-Tsuruya and Mikuru Asahina soon join the fun, and Haruhi Suzumiya and Itsuki Koizumi even manage to get in on the action too.
+Tsuruya and Mikuru Asahina soon join the fun, and Haruhi Suzumiya and Itsuki Koizumi even manage to get in on it too.
 What ensues is an endless amount of fun for Haruhi, all while Yuki struggles to work up the courage to tell her crush Kyon how she feels about him.

-Capsule Computers review guidelines can be found here.
+Capsule Computers review guidelines can be found here